 Symptoms of a Coral Snake Bite

-Coral snakes are the only North American snake species that belongs to the family Elapidae.
+Coral snakes are the only North American snake species that belong to the family Elapidae.
 They belong in the same family as cobras, sea snakes, and mambas.

 For this reason, coral snake venom is quite unlike that of pit vipers.
 It’s neurotoxic, meaning that it directly affects brain processes.